ceos-seo/data_cube_ui/docs/ui_install.md

 * If there is a 500 http error or a Django error page, ensure that `DEBUG` is set to `True` in `settings.py` and observe the error message in the logs or the error page.
 * Fix the error described by the message, restart apache, restart workers

 If you are having trouble diagnosing issues with the UI, feel free to contact us with a description of the issue and all relevant logs or screenshots.
-To ensure that we are able to assist you quickly and efficiently, please verify that your server is running with `DEBUG = True` and your Celery worker process is running in the terminal with loglevel info.
+To ensure that we are able to assist you quickly and efficiently, please verify that your server is running with `DEBUG = True` and your Celery worker process is running in the terminal with loglevel `info`.

 It can be helpful when debugging to check the Celery logs, which by default are at `/var/log/celery`.